One of Purbeck’s most famous landmarks sits just under the cliffs near the villages of Langton Matravers and Worth Matravers.

 Dancing Ledge is a popular climbing spot and has over 100 climbs ranging from beginners’ to challenging ‘E6’ climbs.

-Note that some climbs at Dancing Ledge are subject to seasonal restrictions:
+Note that some climbs at Dancing Ledge are subject to seasonal restrictions, as depicted in the below map:

 - Safety precautions must be taken at all times and climbers should be aware that there may occasionally be large waves off Dancing Ledge, which itself may have loose rocks

-- Phone signal can be poor here – the nearest public phone in in Langton Matravers.
-There is an emergency telephone at Durlston Country Park (at the lighthouse) and at St Aldhelm’s head.
+- Phone signal can be poor here – the nearest public phone is in Langton Matravers.
+There is an emergency telephone at Durlston Country Park (at Anvil Point lighthouse) and at St Aldhelm’s head.

 Horseshoe vetch – The pretty bursts of this yellow wildflower are common from May through to July

 Early spider-orchid – This rare flowering gem can be found in the fields around Dancing Ledge and Winspit.
-The best time to to view these unique orchids is April and May
+The best time to to view these unique orchids is April – May

-Cowslips – Often a rare sight now, Purbeck is lucky to be rich in areas with cowslips.
+Cowslips – The Isle of Purbeck is lucky to be rich in areas with cowslips.
 You’ll spot this special little flower on the walk down to Dancing Ledge in early Spring

-Adonis Blue butterfly – Lured by a landscape rich in wildflowers like the horseshoe vetch, the striking Adonis Blue is a common sight
+Adonis Blue – Lured by a landscape rich in wildflowers like the horseshoe vetch, the striking Adonis Blue is a common sight here

-Lulworth Skipper – Named after the nearby Jurassic Coast beauty spot Lulworth Cove, where it was first discovered in 1832 and can only be found here on the Dorset coast, the Lulworth Skipper is the smallest butterfly in the area, but if you look closely amongst the vetch and cowslips adorning the summer fields around Dancing Ledge you’re sure to spot one
+Lulworth Skipper – Named after the nearby Jurassic Coast beauty spot Lulworth Cove, where it was first discovered in 1832 , the Lulworth Skipper can only be found here on the Dorset coast.
+It is the smallest butterfly in the area, but if you look closely amongst the vetch and cowslips adorning the summer fields around Dancing Ledge you’re likely to spot one